 The Science Building is home to the SOU Biotechnology Center, of which the Chemistry Department is a member.
 The Biotechnology Center houses a genetic analyzer, in addition to an extensive array of modern biochemical and molecular biology instrumentation.
 The Biotechnology Center was founded in 2002.

 The Chemistry Department maintains two microcomputer labs in close proximity to faculty offices.
 These labs contain student-dedicated networked computers and course- specific software.
 In addition, all Science classrooms are equipped with networked computers and high quality projection systems.
-The College of Arts and Sciences also maintains a Sun UltraSPARC 450 computer for use in teaching and research.

 The Chemistry Department houses the Organic Spectroscopy Laboratory.
 Re-equipped in 2001 through the assistance of NSF-MRI and Agilent Technologies University Relations Grants, the lab is extensively utilized by students in the Organic Spectroscopy course (Ch 340), Organic chemistry labs, and for student and faculty research.
 The lab includes:

 GC-MS (Agilent 6890N with an Agilent 5973 mass-selective detector)

 FT-IR (Perkin-Elmer Spectrum One with an Attenuated Total Reflectance (ATR) accessory)

 In addition to hands-on experience with structural characterization techniques in the Organic Spectroscopy Laboratory, chemistry majors at SOU are required to learn how to operate analytical instrumentation routinely used in university, industrial, and government laboratories.
 The SOU Instrumental Analysis Lab houses chromatographic, spectroscopic, and electrochemical instrumentation for the determination of substances, often at the trace level (parts per million and lower).
 Instrumentation available in the SOU Chemistry Department includes: